 Roshan, a chemistry expert and a director of the Natanz uranium enrichment facility in central Iran, was killed in a brazen daylight assassination when two assailants on a motorcycle attached a magnetic bomb to his car Wednesday in Tehran.
 The killing bore a strong resemblance to earlier killings of scientists working on the Iranian nuclear program.

-Iran's Supreme Leader Ayatollah Ali Khamenei, who has the final say on all state matters, called Roshan's killing a "cowardly assassination" and accused the U.S. and Israel of being behind the attack.
+Iran's Supreme Leader Ayatollah Ali Khamenei, who has the final say on all state matters, accused the U.S. and Israel of being behind the attack.
 He vowed Thursday that the perpetrators and those who ordered the attack would be punished.

 U.S. Secretary of State Hillary Rodham Clinton has denied any American role in the slaying and the U.S administration condemned the attack.
 Israeli officials, in contrast, have hinted at covert campaigns against Iran without directly admitting involvement.